mapzy/website/pages/legal/dpa.md

 You own all right, title, and interest to your data.
 We obtain no rights from you to your data.
 We do not collect and analyze personal information from your data and use these behavioral insights to sell advertisements.
 When using Mapzy, you 100% own and control all of your website data.
 We don’t sell or share your site data to any third-parties, and we don’t abuse your visitor’s privacy.

 When you embed your Mapzy map on your website, we do not track your visitors or collect any personal information.
 If your visitors give geolocation permission, we use the browser's built in geolocation feature to get access to the coordinates.
-However, this data is completely anonymous and not tied to any other data that my be used to identify any single individual.
+Our mapping provider, Mapbox, collects some data points from visitors on your site that view the embedded Mapzy map.
+This data includes your website's visitor's IP address, browser information, and some more data points.
+See the [Mapbox privacy policy](https://www.mapbox.com/legal/privacy) (Chapter 1.5) for more information.

 All of the data that you upload is kept fully secured, encrypted and hosted on renewable energy powered server in Germany.
 This ensures that all of the website data is being covered by the European Union’s strict laws on data privacy.
 Your visitor data never leaves the EU.